f1db/f1db/README.md

 ## Notable Changes in `v2023.x`

+The project has been rebranded from F1DB to [OnlyF1]-DB.

 From version `v2023.x` the CSV and JSON splitted formats are added to the available release artifacts.

 Due to this and adding [positions gained to the race standings](https://github.com/onlyf1com/onlyf1-db/issues/3)